ruo-jia-gsb/Eikon-backend-task/README.md

     http://127.0.0.1:8000/docs

-Likewise, the etl of the data files via CURL is also just:
+Likewise, performing the ETL of the data files via CURL is also just:

     curl -X 'POST' 'http://127.0.0.1:8000/etl/' -H 'accept: application/json' -d ''